GE Cafe Refrigerator Ice Maker Problems and Solutions

 Damaged Sensor

 A damaged sensor can also cause the ice maker to overproduce ice.
-The sensor monitors the ice bin and sends a signal to the control module when it is full.
-If the sensor is damaged, it may not send the correct signal and cause the ice maker to overproduce ice.
+The sensor monitors the ice bin.
+It sends a signal to the control module when it is full.
+If the sensor is damaged, it may not send the correct signal.
+This causes the ice maker to overproduce ice.

 Solution